Oliver2213/nncp-stuff/ideas.md

 nncp-addneigh bob bobs-link
 ```
 Replicating bob as a neighbor across all your nodes.
 This is a bit rough - you might not be allowed the addneigh command on all your neighbors, and having the update part of the command itself also feels clunky.
 But the idea is that you can introduce a new neighbor to your local nncp config with one command, and automate that among all your nodes if you want.

+## Ideas for utilities over nncp
+As utility scripts available asynchronously over nncp, it seems useful to have:
+* a script which, when run on an internet-connected machine, will retrieve either the latest nncp, or a specific version, check it's signature, then send the tarball to the node asking.
+* As already mentioned, some nncp script or command to add a neighbor node to the local one, and also remove by node ID.
+*